JuliaDataScience/JuliaDataScience/contents/why_julia.md

 > If it becomes too technical for you, you can skip and go straight to @sec:dataframes to learn about tabular data with `DataFrames.jl`.

 The Julia programming language [@bezanson2017julia] is a relatively new language, first released in 2012 and aims to be **both easy and fast**.
-It "runs like C^[Sometimes even faster than C.] but reads like Python" [@perkelJuliaComeSyntax2019].
+It "runs like C^[sometimes even faster than C.] but reads like Python" [@perkelJuliaComeSyntax2019].
 It was made for scientific computing, capable of handling **large amounts of data and computation** while still being fairly **easy to manipulate, create and protype code**.

 The creators of Julia explained why they created Julia in a [2012 blogpost](https://julialang.org/blog/2012/02/why-we-created-julia/).